Skip to content

 print(res.json())

-1. If it is the official package deployed by source code, execute python webui.py, and wait for the terminal to display http://127.0.0.1:7860, then enter the address in the browser to use it.
+1. If you are using the official package deployed from source code, execute python webui.py.
+When the terminal displays http://127.0.0.1:7860, enter this address in your browser.

-2. If it is a Windows integration package, double-click run-webui.bat, and the browser will open automatically after the startup is successful.
+2. If you are using the Windows integrated package, double-click run-webui.bat.
+The browser will open automatically after successful startup.